 "I know that I will never stop taking photographs — it's in my soul."— Luiza Michalewicz

 You might ask: why photography?
 For me, the answer has never been simple — because the camera is far more than a tool.
-It is a vessel, a dictionary, an encyclopaedia — a way of understanding and engagement that allows me to connect with people and places I would never otherwise reach, and to move beyond observation into genuine participation.
+It is a vessel, a dictionary, an encyclopaedia — a way to understand, experience and record the world: its cultures, landscapes — a form of engagement that allows me to connect with people and places I would never otherwise reach, and to move beyond observation into genuine participation.

 With a camera in my hands, I am not a visitor passing through.
-I am present, attentive, and committed to what is in front of me.
-Photography is how I learn about the world — its cultures, its landscapes, and the ways of living that continue to exist alongside a rapidly changing present.
+I am present, attentive, and committed to what is in front of me — to the ways of living that continue to exist alongside a rapidly changing modern world.

 It is a recording of what remains of the untouched and the ancient: the traditions, the environments, the ways of being that modernity has not yet consumed.
 These are not subjects to be simplified or romanticised.
 They are realities to be approached with care, respect, and time.